Understanding Learning Theory & CPDT-KA Prep Course

 This course is designed for those preparing to sit for the CPDT exam, as well as those just beginning to study learning theory and those wanting a deeper understanding of how animals learn.
 All sessions are live, so you’re able to ask questions to clarify any fuzzy areas or concepts you have a hard time with.
 The goal of this course is to give you a solid foundation in the fundamental concepts of how animals learn.

-This webinar will not be recorded or available as an audio webinar; however, it will be available for a short time after the live session for those unable to attend the live session.
-It is repeated every spring and fall — twice yearly just before the CPDT-KA exam.
+This webinar will not be recorded or available as an audio webinar; however, it will be available for one week after the live session for those unable to attend the live session.
+This program is repeated every spring and fall — twice yearly just before the CPDT-KA exam.

 Session 1: Science